MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-pro.md

 Ongoing
 -   Monitor network health and helpdesk calls for any technical or user upgrade experience issues, and mitigate as needed.
 -   Drive user momentum with email, newsletters, or other communications that focus on upcoming new features, success stories, and so on. <!-- – NOTE – add direct links back to SWT or Teams adoption content-->
--   Plan technical readiness and user readiness initiatives to prepare for new functionality and Microsoft 365 optimization. <!-- (point to blog??)-->
+-   Plan technical and user readiness initiatives to prepare for new functionality and Microsoft 365 optimization. <!-- (point to blog??)-->

 > [!Note]
 > Our Upgrade Pro content is continually evolving.
 Be sure to check back for the latest guidance, and read the [Teams blog](https://techcommunity.microsoft.com/t5/Microsoft-Teams-Blog/bg-p/MicrosoftTeamsBlog).